prowebpromo/kamptrail/CONTRIBUTING.md

-# Contributing
+# Contributing to KampTrail

+## Quick start
-1. Fork and clone the repo.
+1. Fork this repo and create a branch: `feature/your-change`.
-2. Create a feature branch: `git checkout -b feature/pwa`.
-3. Make changes and run Lighthouse (Chrome DevTools).
+2. Make your changes.
+3. Run Lighthouse locally (Chrome → DevTools → Lighthouse) aiming for **PWA & Performance ≥ 0.90**.
-4. Commit and open a PR.
-CI will report PWA/performance scores.
+4. Commit and open a Pull Request.
+The **Lighthouse CI** workflow will run on your PR.

+## Coding standards
+- Keep HTML semantic and accessible (focus states, labels, ARIA where appropriate).
+- Keep the PWA offline experience working (test offline after changes).

+## Branching
+- `main` is always deployable.
+- Feature branches: `feature/...`.